Kaimganj

-Kaimganj, also rendered as Qaimganj, is a town in Farrukhabad district in the Indian State of Uttar Pradesh.
-Kaimganj Railway Station is a major station between Farrukhabad and Kasganj on Rajputana railway link of North Eastern Railway.
+Kaimganj also referred to as Qaimganj, is a town in Farrukhabad district in the Indian state of Uttar Pradesh.
+Kaimganj Railway Station is a major station between Farrukhabad and Kasganj on the Rajputana railway link of the North Eastern Railway.

 Description

-Kaimganj is just 10 km from the ancient city of Kampil (ancient Kampilya) on the left bank of great river Ganges in Farrukhabad district.
-The town was founded by Nawab Mohammad Khan Bangash in 1713 and named it Qaimganj (क़ायमगंज) after his son Qaim Khan, who was also the first administrator of this town.
+Kaimganj is just 10 km from the ancient city of Kampil (ancient Kampilya) on the left bank of the great river Ganges in Farrukhabad district.
+The town was founded by the Nawab Mohammad Khan Bangash in 1713 and named Qaimganj (क़ायमगंज) after his son Qaim Khan, who was also the first administrator of this town.
 The word Qaim (क़ायम) means "upright" and the meaning of the word Ganj (गंज) is market place.

 This town is also associated with Dhruva, Draupadi and Charak.
 The famous book on Ayurveda, Charaka Samhita was also written in the same town.